 By themselves, purely quantitative measures tell only part of the story when it comes to the relevance, utility, and effectiveness of hard power.
 Assessing military power or the nature of an operating environment using only quantitative metrics can lead to misinformed conclusions.
 For example, the mere existence of a large fleet of very modern tanks has little to do with the effectiveness of the armored force in actual battle if the employment concept is irrelevant to modern armored warfare.
 (Imagine, for example, a battle in rugged mountains.)
 Also, experience and demonstrated proficiency are often so decisive in war that numerically smaller or qualitatively inferior but well-trained and experienced forces can defeat a larger or qualitatively superior adversary.

-However digital and quantitative the world has become thanks to the explosion of advanced technologies, it is still very much a qualitative place, and judgment calls have to be made in the absence of certainty.
-We strive to be as objective and evenhanded as possible in our approach, and as transparent as possible in our methodology and sources of information, so that readers can understand why we reached the conclusions we reached—and perhaps reach their own as well.
+The world is still very much a qualitative place, however digital and quantitative it has become thanks to the explosion of advanced technologies, and judgment calls have to be made in the absence of certainty.
+We strive to be as objective and evenhanded as possible in our approach and as transparent as possible in our methodology and sources of information so that readers can understand why we reached the conclusions we reached—and perhaps reach their own as well.
 The result will be a more informed debate about what the United States needs in terms of military capabilities to deal with the world as it is.
 A detailed discussion of scoring is provided in each assessment section.